In the world of superhero comic books, Black and

 Wilson takes on the mantle of Captain America (so appointed by the

-original Cap, Steve Rogers, who can no longer serve as Captain
+original Cap, Steve Rogers, who could no longer serve as Captain

 America).
 Multiple white characters have served as Cap in the past,